 After contracting, the coach asks questions of the coachee in relation to their chosen area of focus.
 The coach looks for clarity and details, connections and starts to understand both what the coachee thinks about their topic and, perhaps more importantly, how they feel about it.

-It’s important in this stage to actively listen and to “hold the space” well for the client, but not to be overly familiar or close with them.
+It’s important in this stage of the CLEAR coaching model to actively listen and to “hold the space” well for the client, but not to be overly familiar or close with them.

 As facts and feelings become clearer the coach starts to ask more probing and targeted questions of the coachee, in line with the approach to the coaching session as agreed in the contracting phase.

 In this stage of coaching, the coach is looking to help the coachee understand their emotional connection with the current state, what they want to change and how they might emotionally connect with a different future state.